 If you know me well at all, you know that there’s nothing I love more than sleeping in.
 Maybe that makes me sound like a lazy, slothful woman but I may as well own it because it’s the honest-to-God truth.
-If you ask Husband about how much I love my sleep and he’ll shake his head and mutter something about how he’ll “never understand.”
+If you ask my husband about how much I love my sleep he’ll just shake his head and mutter something about how he’ll “never understand.”

 If there’s anything I love as much as sleeping in, it’s a leisurely morning spent sipping coffee on the back porch with nothing on the agenda.
 It’s the exhilaration and freedom of asking myself “What do I want to do today?”
 As you can imagine, these mornings are rare and must be fully appreciated.